All posts

 Xero Established

-• Supports 160+ currencies
+• 160+ currencies

-• Unrealized currency gains/losses tracked automatically
+• Unrealized currency gains/losses tracked for you

-• Bank accounts can be set up in any currency
+• Bank accounts in any currency

-• Foreign currency bank reconciliation built in
+• Foreign currency reconciliation built in

 QuickBooks Essentials+

-• Supports multi-currency across major currencies
+• Multi-currency across major currencies

-• Supports multi-currency invoicing and expense tracking
+• Multi-currency invoicing and expense tracking

-• Currency conversion creates automatic journal entries
+• Conversions generate automatic journal entries

 Bank feed integrations